Mass models of galaxy clusters from a non-parametric weak-lensing reconstruction: Method

 \subsection{Uncertainties and covariances}

 We consider two sources of systematic uncertainties, corresponding to our choices of how to extrapolate $G_+$ beyond the last measured data point and of how to interpolate between the discrete radial bins.
 For the statistical uncertainties, we take into account uncertainties in the shear measurements $\langle g_+ \rangle$, as well as uncertainties and covariances from the inverse critical surface densities $\langle \Sigma_{\mathrm{crit}}^{-1} \rangle$, and covariances induced by the large-scale structure \citep[LSS,][]{Hoekstra2003}.
+We use linear error propagation to propagate the statistical uncertainties and covariances into the reconstructed mass profiles.
+As a result, any shortcomings in our uncertainty and covariance estimates affect only the error bars of the reconstructed mass profiles; they do not enter the central values.
 The details are discussed in Appendix~\ref{sec:appendix:uncertainties}.

-Any shortcomings in our uncertainty estimates affect only the error bars of our reconstructed mass profiles.
-They do not enter the mass profiles themselves.
-In that sense and compared to traditional parametric fits, the details of our uncertainty and covariance estimates are less crucial for our method.